YeshYyyK/laptopbuyingguide/readme.md

 - [Youtube Channels](#Youtube)

 ## General

 #### Comparing

-At the very very least, compare laptops based on their specs, Notebookcheck data, and performance
+At the very very least, compare laptops based on their specs, Notebookcheck data, and performance, quality relative to their price.

 ### **Memory**

 If you're using anything remotely capable(i.e. most laptops above $500), dual channel memory is extremely recommended.
+Higher end units, such as those with a GTX 1060, will bottleneck during gameplay without dual channel memory.

 Furthermore, pay attention to the CAS Latency(for e.g. CL17) of the RAM.
 Many DIMMs are advertised as CL1x, but actually end up having a timing of something like 1x-1x-4x(!).
 The lower the latency the better.
+Remember that you can likely swap out the DIMMs, but if you are considering a unit with soldered memory, this is important.

 ### **CPUs**

 Ryzen Mobile itself is decent, but the drivers are universally poor, and they unfortunately tend to have less performance per watt than Intel alternatives, i.e. less battery life.

-Intel ULV CPUs, denoted by a 'U' at the end of the SKU, e.g. i5 7200U, are NOT meant for extended performance in any way.
+Intel ULV CPUs, denoted by a 'U' at the end of the SKU, e.g. i5 7200U, are NOT meant for extended performance.
+Do not buy a laptop with a ULV CPU if you prioritize performance.
+There are very few units that can both power and sustain ULV chips at a higher wattage.

 Intel 8th generation ULV CPUs are almost always power limited, and cannot perform to their potential. and there are only a few units that actually power them fully.
 Units that are powered decently are often unable to cool these CPUs.
-These are NOT meant to be '15W' CPUs; they are more or less nerfed i7 7700HQs.
+These are NOT meant to be '15W' CPUs; they are more or less nerfed/gimped i7 7700HQs.

 Furthermore, very few units are able to make use of an 8th generation ULV i7, the i7 8550U, and usually there is no reason to choose a i7 8550U over a i5 8250U, aside from better IPC and potentially higher resale value(due to the 'i7' branding).

 A note on the i9 8950HK: There are very few units that will be able to cool this CPU *and* be able to overclock it.
-There is also a significant price gap for a comparatively small performance jump(without overclock); you are often paying for the 'i9' name.
+There is also usually a significant price gap for a comparatively small performance jump(without overclock); you are often paying for the 'i9' name.

 ### **GPUs**

-Max Q GPUs from Nvidia, particularly the high end SKUs, are usually extremely power limited to be able to perform within the often limited space in thinner laptops.
+Max Q GPUs from Nvidia, particularly the higher end SKUs, such as the GTX/RTX xx60, xx70 and xx80 are usually extremely power limited to be able to perform within the often limited space in thinner laptops.
 There is a [large performance disparity](https://www.notebookcheck.net/We-benchmark-the-mobile-RTX-2060-2070-and-2080-Max-Q-and-compare-them-to-the-desktop-RTX-2080-and-GTX-1080.402036.0.html) between desktop/laptop GPUs and Max Q variants of the same card, and moreover, sometimes the Max Q cards themselves have a [significant performance disparity](https://www.notebookcheck.net/Not-created-equal-Razer-Blade-15-RTX-2070-Max-Q-is-10-to-15-percent-faster-than-the-Gigabyte-Aero-15-X9.406211.0.html), either due to thermals or varying boost clocks.
 If you are considering a laptop with a Max Q GPU, ensure that it performs far above average.

 If you are considering a laptop with a lower end GPU, particularly the MX150 and GTX 1050, ensure that the performance is more than adequate.
 GPUs are often the fastest component to become dated due to the increasing requirements of games.